-Apple closes stores in 4 states, again, as infections rise
+Apple Closes Stores in 4 States, Again, as Infections Rise

 The Carolinas have also experienced an uptick, based on the John Hopkins data.

 There were 179.3 new cases per 100,000 people in South Carolina over the past two weeks, which ranks fourth in the country for new cases per capita.
-The rolling average number of daily new cases has increased by 495, or 213.0%.
+The rolling average number of daily new cases has increased by 495, or 213.0 percent.

 Apple began reopening more than 30 stores scattered across the country last month after shutting down all of its U.S. brick-and-mortar locations in March.
 The Cupertino, California, company has continued to sell iPhones, including a new $399 model released during the lockdown, and other products in its online store.